tahoe-lafs/tahoe-lafs/docs/proposed/consistent-data.rst

 Causal consistency model is a stronger form of eventual consistency that guarantees ordering between modifications that may have causal relationship.
-That is, writes that came after read of particular state will always be observed by all nodes as happening after given state.
+That is, writes that came after reading of a particular state will always be observed by all nodes as happening after a given state.

-This model has the advantage of being very easily representable as a directed graph of nodes encoding events and vertices the happened-after relationship, which is the same model underlying commits and branches in most DVCSes such as git.
+This model has the advantage of being very easily representable as a directed graph of nodes (encoding events) and vertices (encoding the "happened-after" relationship).
+This is the same model underlying commits and branches in most Distributed Version Control Systems (DVCSes) such as git.

-This in turn has fairly natural encoding using immutable files and directories in Tahoe-LAFS so the full log of events can be stored in the grid and deduplicated easily, or stored at each node for full availability.
+This in turn has fairly natural encoding using immutable files and directories in Tahoe-LAFS so the full log of events can be stored in the grid and de-duplicated easily, or stored at each node for full availability.

 For each data update (commit) we need to store the difference to original state (such as the operation performed on a CRDT) and the list of previous states it has seen.